HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite-front-end/docs/using-docker.md

 ODT Cloud can be run and deployed using Docker containers.
 The provided configuration should only be used for development.
 For production deployment, please get in touch with us.

-**Warning: Due to a known bug in ODT Cloud, you always have to start a new browser session (e.g. via new private window) to access the application when using Docker.**

 ---

 ## Quickstart